 World War Two, 1939-1945

 John Edward Wilberforce Arthur, Wing Commander, 87084, Royal Air Force Volunteer Reserve.
-John was the son of Arthur and Hannah Jane Arthur, of Penrhos, Carway View, Carmarthen.
-He served in the Royal Air Force in the Middle East, after being commissioned from Leading Aircraftman on 3 July 1940.
-John died in North Africa on 29 September 1943.
-He was 37 years old, and is buried in Medjez-El-Bab War Cemetery.
+John was born in 1906, the son of Arthur Arthur and Hannah Jane Arthur (nee Davies), of Penrhos, Carway View, Carmarthen.
+He enlisted into the Royal Air Force Volunteer Reserve and was commissioned from Leading Aircraftman to Flight Lieutenant on 3 July 1940, joining the Balloon Branch.
+John was later promoted to Wing Commander and became attached to the HQ of the NWAAF, in Tunis.
+John died as a result of a vehicle accident in North Africa on 29 September 1943.
+The 37-year-old was originally buried in La Borgel Civil Cemetery in Tunis, but in August 1944 the military graves within the cemetery were relocated into Medjez-El-Bab War Cemetery, Tunisia.

 Ernest Francis Lewis Collins, Flight Sergeant, 967795, Royal Air Force Volunteer Reserve.
-Ernest was born in Swansea in 1918, the son of Ernest and Frances Collins.
-The family moved to Carmarthen soon afterwards.
-Ernest served with 106 Squadron, Royal Air Force, which was a Bomber Command unit, based at Metheringham, Lincolnshire.
-On the night of 29/30 August 1944 Ernest took off from Metheringham aboard Lancaster JB593 ZN-T. The Lancaster was intercepted and shot down in the Konigsberg area of Germany during the early hours of 30 August 1944, killing all the crew.
-Ernest was 26 years old and is commemorated alongside his fellow crewmen on the Runnymede Memorial, Surrey.
+Ernest was born in Swansea in 1918, the son of Ernest Frederick Coates Collins and Frances Jane Collins (nee Lewis).
+The family moved to his mothers native Carmarthen soon after Ernest’s birth.
+Ernest enlisted into the Royal Air Force Volunteer Reserve and after completing his training was posted to 106 Squadron, Royal Air Force, a Bomber Command unit, based at RAF Metheringham, Lincolnshire.
+On the night of 29/30 August 1944 Ernest took off from Metheringham aboard an Avro Lancaster III, Serial JB593 ZN-T. The Lancaster was intercepted and shot down in the Konigsberg area of Germany during the early hours of 30 August 1944, killing all the crew.
+Ernest was 26 years old when he was killed that morning and is commemorated alongside his fellow crewmen on the Runnymede Memorial, Surrey.
 A memorial has recently been unveiled at Metheringham to commemorate the crew of Lancaster JB593 ZN-T: Group Captain William McKechnie, Sergeant Robert Barclay Clarke, Flight Sergeant Henry William Tilson Carter, Sergeant Charles Colin Jeffrey, Sergeant Douglas Forster and Flight Sergeant Ernest Lewis Collins.
 (Many thanks to Marita Aitken for initially identifying Ernest).

 Alan Scourfield Davies, Stoker, D/KX 118076, Royal Navy.
-Alan was born on 5 July 1921, the son of David John and Catherine Jane Davies, of Carmarthen.
+Alan was born on 5 July 1921, the son of David John Davies and Catherine Jane Davies (nee Phillips), of Carmarthen.
 He served as a stoker aboard the Leander-class light cruiser HMS Neptune.
 She took part in the hunt for the battleship Graf Spee during the early months of the war and was en-route to Uruguay when the Germans scuttled Graf Spee off Montevideo on 17 December 1939.
 She was then despatched to the Mediterranean and took part in the action against the Italian Fleet in the battle of Calabria, on 9 July 1940, where she was hit by a 6 inch shell.
 During 1941 she led Force K, a raiding squadron of cruisers tasked with destroying German and Italian convoys en route to Libya.
 On 18 December 1941 Force K was sent out to intercept a convoy bound for Tripoli.
 On the night of 19 – 20 December, Neptune struck two mines.
 While reversing out of the minefield she struck another mine which blew off her propellers.
 Two other cruisers also struck mines and were unable to help, so two destroyers were sent in to tow Neptune out.
 The leading destroyer also struck a mine, so the captain of Neptune signalled the second to stay clear.
 Soon after Neptune drifted into a fourth mine which caused her to capsize and sink, going down with the loss of 737 men.
 Thirty men survived but only one was rescued alive.
 Alan was among the dead.
 He was 20 years old and is commemorated on the Plymouth Naval Memorial.

 Arthur James Davies, Private, 3963477, Welch Regiment.
-Arthur was born in Carmarthen on 16 August 1920, the son of Watkyn and Margaret Davies.
+Arthur was born on 16 August 1920, the son of Watkyn Davies and Margaret Davies (nee Evans), of Carmarthen.
 He married Margaret Avril Morris, of Porthcawl, on 25 May 1942, probably whilst serving there with the 15th Battalion, Welch Regiment.
 He subsequently transferred to the 4th Battalion, Welch Regiment, which was the Carmarthenshire Territorial battalion, attached to the 53rd (Welsh) Division.
 The division landed in Normandy during the end of June 1944 and took over the line at Grainville-sur-Odon.
 During the coming weeks the division took part in heavy fighting during the break-out from Normandy and the subsequent drive north through France and Belgium into Holland, taking part in Operation Market Garden.
-Arthur was killed towards the end of the taking of the Dutch town of S’Hertogenbosch on 24 October 1944.
-He was 24 years old and is buried in Uden War Cemetery, Netherlands.
+Arthur was seriously wounded towards the end of the taking of the Dutch town of S’Hertogenbosch on 23 October 1944, and died of his wounds on the following day, 24 October 1944.
+The 24-year-old was originally buried in the town, but in May 1946 the scattered war graves in the area were exhumed and re-interred in Uden War Cemetery, Netherlands.

 Walter Picton Evans, Corporal, 7382463, Royal Army Medical Corps.
-Walter was the son of Evan Walter and Elizabeth Evans, of Carmarthen.
-He was educated at Carmarthen Grammar School and Llandovery prior to the war, and later served with the Royal Army Medical Corps.
-Walter was quite possibly wounded during the North African Campaign.
-He died at Cirencester on 14 March 1943, aged 29, and is buried in Carmarthen Cemetery.
+Walter was born on 28 April 1913, the son of Evan Walter Evans and Elizabeth Evans (nee Rees), of 3, Nott Square, Carmarthen.
+He was educated at Carmarthen Grammar School and at Llandovery College, prior to becoming a bank clerk in London, and by the time war erupted was residing at Clifton Gardens, Paddington.
+Walter enlisted into the army soon after and was posted to the Royal Army Medical Corps.
+He died as a result of an accident at Cirencester on 14 March 1943.
+The remains of the 29-year-old were brought home, and he was buried in Carmarthen Cemetery.

 Bryn Myrddin Jones, Lance Corporal, 2738087, Welsh Guards.
 Bryn was born in Pontypridd in 1922, the son of Edward and Hannah Jones.
-He married Lilian Adelene Lewis in Carmarthen in 1942.
-Bryn served with the 2nd Armoured Reconnaissance Battalion, Welsh Guards.
+He married Lilian Adeline Lewis, of 37, Water Street, in Carmarthen in 1942.
+Bryn enlisted into the army and was posted to the 2nd Armoured Reconnaissance Battalion, Welsh Guards.
 The battalion had been decimated at Boulogne in 1940 and had been rebuilt back in Britain before being converted into an armoured unit.
 The 1st and 2nd Battalions, Welsh Guards landed in Arromanches between 18-29 June 1944 and took part in the break-out from the Normandy beach-head and the terrible fighting in the Bocage.
 During the end of August and early September the Welsh Guards took part in the drive through northern France, reaching the World War One battlefields of Arras before heading north into Belgium.
 On 3 September the Welsh Guards liberated Brussels before advancing through Wavre, Helchteren, Hechtel and Leopoldsburg.
 Bryn became one of many casualties suffered by the Welsh Guards when he was killed near Leopoldsburg on 12 September 1944.
-He was 22 years old and is buried in Leopoldsburg War Cemetery, Belgium.
+The 22-year-old was originally buried in Hechtel, together with three other Welsh Guardsmen killed that day.
+In April 1946 the mens graves were exhumed and they were re-interred in Leopoldsburg War Cemetery, Belgium.
 The sad epitaph placed on his headstone by his wife reads:

 We Planned a Lovely Future